 But those numbers are likely way low, researchers say.
 Symptoms don’t appear right away.
 That means many infected people may show no or mild symptoms,

 Joseph T. Wu is an epidemiologist and biostatistician at the University of Hong Kong.
-He was part of a team that issued a report January 31 in the Lancet.
+He was part of a team that issued a report on January 31 in The Lancet.
 It estimated that in the city of Wuhan alone, 75,815 people may have been infected as of January 25.
 Especially worrisome: The number of cases there appeared to be doubling, on average, every 6.4 days.